-According to Epignosis, a global training organisation, soft skills allow companies to adapt, innovate, collaborate and deliver superior customer service.
+According to Epignosis, a global training organization, soft skills allow companies to adapt, innovate, collaborate and deliver superior customer service.

-What’s more, a Rutgers University study found that leaders with better emotional intelligence, a broad proxy for soft skills, delivered 139 per cent higher profits with improved customer satisfaction.
+What’s more, a Rutgers University study found that leaders with better emotional intelligence, a broad proxy for soft skills, delivered 139 percent higher profits and improved customer satisfaction.